kdkarandeep/ansible-flask-example/README.rst

 Example Ansible Automation for flask app
 ========================================

 This repository is an example that shows how to use ansible-test.
 In addition, it is written in the style of using wrapper roles.
-For more information, see our blog post at: LINK HERE
+For more information, see our blog post at: LINK HERE---

 Getting Started
 ---------------